Quelklef/lilt/readme.md

 Choices short-circuit; they will choose the first matching rule.

-### Guard expression
+### Guard

-A guard expression matches any text that _doesn't_ match the inner expression.
+A guard matches any text that _doesn't_ match the inner expression.

-A guard expression consumes no code.
+A guard consumes no code.

 It is useful to construct set differences, for instance: